GBrochado/TSI_RL_HighwayMerge/README.md

 ### Environment Changes

-Here, we compared the paper's model with our approach across diferent environments.
+Here, we compared the paper's model with our approach across different environments.
 In Mappo, our approach utilized the optimal rewards identified through reward shaping, while the paper's model retained its original rewards.

 1. **1 lane environment**
  ![1 lane env](figures/1_lane_result.png)